Tucker29/hello-world/English_1.md

 dichotomy questions:
 taunt:  do not rise to these taunts.
 sleight:
-animosity:  == hostility.  ha s ti lity.
+animosity: an ne mosity == hostility.  ha s ti lity.
 get some perks:
 verbal altercation:
 __sentimentality: 森提 门它 乐提.__